 Importantly, the imposed function, rather than the intrinsic physics, determines what a technology is.
 As Searle (1995, p.
 19) notes, a safety valve is still a safety valve with the function of stopping explosions, even if it malfunctions and fails to do so.
-Since imposed functions define what technologies are, at least part of what technology is exists in our minds, suggesting it would be useful to move from seeing technology as artefacts to seeing it as a complex of artefacts and knowledge.8 is positioned within a system of values that allow us to make normative judgements about how well technologies achieve their imposed functions.
+Since imposed functions define what technologies are, at least part of what technology is exists in our minds, suggesting it would be useful to move from seeing technology as artefacts to seeing it as a complex of artefacts and knowledge.

+Doing so helps explain the normative quality inherent in technology.
+Assigning a function positions the entity in relation to a teleological framework, whose end results is positioned within a system of values that allow us to make normative judgements about how well technologies achieve their imposed functions.
 This is why we can judge a stone a better or worse paperweight (imposed function), but not a better or worse stone (intrinsic property) (Searle, 1995, page 15; see also Vermaas and Hourkes, 2006).
 Such normative frameworks form part of the taken-for-granted, tacit, background knowledge used to understand technology.